-In a discussion with Matt where he shares his experience with creating one of the most popular and successful Freelancing marketplace in the world.
+In a discussion with Matt where he shares his experience with creating one of the most popular and successful Freelancing marketplaces in the world.

 Q1.Tell us a little about Freelancer and your personal motivation for starting this business?

-Freelancer.com is the world’s largest freelancing and crowdsourcing platform in number of users and projects.
-We currently have over 16 million registered users globally from beyond 247 countries, regions and territories.
+Freelancer.com is the world’s largest freelancing and crowdsourcing platform for several users and projects.
+We currently have over 16 million registered users globally from beyond 247 countries, regions, and territories.
 More than 8 million projects have been posted on the site in over 850 project categories like software development, graphic design, sales and marketing, and even astrophysics.
-Freelancer.com allows small business and entrepreneurs to hire a global talent pool of freelancers to get work done.
+Freelancer.com allows small businesses and entrepreneurs to hire a global talent pool of freelancers to get work done.